-Do not let anyone ride where he or she can not wear a safety belt properly.
+Do not let anyone ride where he or she cannot wear a safety belt properly.
 If you are in a crash and you are not wearing a safety belt, your injuries can be much worse.
-You can hit things inside the vehicle or be ejected from it.
-You can be seriously injured or killed.
-In the same crash, you might not be if you are buckled up.
-Always fasten your safety belt, and check that your passenger's belt is fastened properly too.
+You can hit things inside the vehicle harder or be ejected from it and be seriously injured or killed.
+In the same crash, you might not be, if you are buckled up.
+Always fasten your safety belt, and check that your passenger(s) are restrained properly too.